My stucco has cracks. Now what?

 If structural problems or installation defects are suspected, have an engineer take a look.
 Any confirmed problems like excessive structural movement, a bad stucco mix or installation defects are serious and should be remedied.

 Seal minor cracks with a paintable caulking material that will prevent moisture from penetrating behind the stucco.
 This is slow work and must be done carefully not only to ensure a good seal but to also match the aesthetics of the original surface.
 This means matching the texture of the newly sealed cracks, so they blend into the surrounding areas.
 To blend textures properly sometimes means redoing entire large sections of the wall surface.

 Ignoring cracks is a decision of last resort.
 I would only do this with a high degree of confidence that the rest of the underlying components (waterproof paper layer, flashing and weep screeds) were properly installed.
 I would not recommend pressure washing of a stucco wall with cracks as the washing will force water through the cracks and into the space behind.

 There are other problems with stucco that homeowners should be aware of.
 For instance, at the bottom edge of stucco walls built after about 1980, there is a horizontal piece of metal called a weep screed.
 A weep screed allows water that may penetrate through the stucco to exit from at the bottom of the wall.
 It also provides a nice line for terminating the lower edge of the stucco wall.

-The weep screed is good at helping to remove moisture problems, but it also creates a vulnerable area (the exposed bottom edges of the wood sheathing) that is precariously close to the soil around most homes.
+The weep screed is good at helping to remove moisture problems, but it also creates a vulnerable area (the exposed bottom edges of the wood sheathing.)
+These exposed raw edges are precariously close to the soil around most homes.